 Forward error correction (FEC) improves the reliability of links by automatically detecting and recovering from bit errors that occur in high-speed networks.
 FEC helps reduce or avoid data stream errors that can lead to application performance degradation.
 Lossy media such as loose transceivers (SFPs), dirty cables, etc. can result in corrupted packets on Inter-Switch Links (ISLs).
 FEC facilitates recovery from some of these errors, helping improve the reliability of links.
 All Cisco MDS 9000 Family switches can detect and drop corrupt frames at the switch input, but FEC adds another layer of resiliency to help correct errors wherever feasible and reduce the number of packet drops.

 Starting with Cisco MDS 9000 NX-OS 6.2(7), support for FEC is available for 16-Gbps ISLs on Cisco MDS 9700 Series Multilayer Directors.

 Role-Based Access Control

 Cisco MDS 9000 NX-OS provides RBAC for management access to the Cisco MDS 9000 Family command-line interface (CLI) and Simple Network Management Protocol (SNMP).
-In addition to the two default roles on the switch, up to 64 user-defined roles can be configured.
-Applications using SNMP Version 3 (SNMPv3), such as Cisco DCNM-SAN, offer full RBAC for switch features managed using this protocol.
-The roles describe the access-control policies for various feature-specific commands on one or more VSANs.
-CLI and SNMP users and passwords are shared, and only a single administrative account is required for each user.
+In addition to two default roles on the switch, up to 64 user-defined roles can be configured.
+Applications using SNMP Version 3 (SNMPv3), such as Cisco DCNM for SAN, offer full RBAC for switch features managed using this protocol.
+The roles describe the access‑control policies for various feature-specific commands on one or more VSANs.
+CLI and SNMP users and passwords are shared, and only one administrative account is required for each user.

 Port Security and Fabric Binding